-The computer was designed so as to balance cost, physical size, and processing power.
-The computer’s motherboard is an ASUS micro-ATX motherboard, which was chosen over the smaller mini-ITX form factor because many mini-ITX boards were found to have poor thermal management during the construction of Otto.
-The case chosen was the smallest micro-ATX case available at the time from major computer vendors, measuring 13.00" x 3.80" x 15.40".
-The case came equipped with a compact AC power supply, but this was replaced with a 24 volt DC power supply so that the robot would not need an inverter to supply 115 volts AC to the PC power supply.
+The computer was specified so as to balance cost, physical size, and processing power.
+The computer’s motherboard is an ASUS micro-ATX motherboard, which was chosen over the smaller mini-ITX form factor because many mini-ITX boards were found to have poor thermal management during the construction of the autonomous wheelchair OTTO.
+The case chosen was the smallest micro-ATX case available from major computer vendors, measuring 0.33m x 0.10 m x 0.39 m.
+The case came equipped with a compact AC power supply, but this was replaced with a 24 volt DC power supply so that the robot would not need a second inverter to supply 115 volts AC.
 The computer case and power supply combined cost $155, with the majority of the cost ($90) going toward the DC power supply.

-The PC’s computing hardware is fairly moderate and represents a balance between cost and computing power.
-The processor is an Intel i5 2500k, a four-core processor utilizing Intel’s Sandy Bridge architecture clocked at 3.2 GHz.
-The PC also has 8 gigabytes of DDR3 RAM and a solid state hard drive.
+The PC’s processor is an Intel i5 2500k, a four-core processor utilizing Intel’s Sandy Bridge architecture clocked at 3.2 GHz.
+The PC also has 8 gigabytes of DDR3 RAM and a solid state hard drive, which would have cost about $50.
 The motherboard, processor, and RAM were purchased specifically for this robot at a cost of $342.
-The solid state drive was recycled from a previous robot computer, but would have cost on the order of $50..
-Combined, the total cost of the PC for the robot was $497 plus the cost of the hard drive.
-This cost is consistent with the goal of producing a low-cost mobile manipulation platform, and would continue to drop as computer processers become cheaper and more powerful.
+Combined, the total cost of the PC for the robot was about $550.
+This cost is consistent with the goal of producing a low-cost mobile manipulation platform, and will continue to drop as computer processers become cheaper and more powerful.